PeepsTech/GanacheForkDAI/README.md

 # Truffle Mint Dai

-This repo is a [Truffle](https://www.trufflesuite.com) project as an accompanying supplement to the article [Forking Ethereum Mainnet: Mint Your DAI](https://medium.com/ethereum-grid/forking-mainnet-for-an-easy-local-ethereum-developer-environment-d8b62a82b3f7).
+Myupdates to the [Truffle](https://www.trufflesuite.com) project as an accompanying supplement to the article [Forking Ethereum Mainnet: Mint Your DAI](https://medium.com/ethereum-grid/forking-mainnet-for-an-easy-local-ethereum-developer-environment-d8b62a82b3f7).

 This repo contains a test suite that shows you how you can mint your own DAI or SAI on a forked mainnet.